A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials: Problem setup and main results

 Now we introduce the scaled lattice and its scaled energy.
 The nodes of the scaled lattice are $\mathcal{V}^\epsilon := \epsilon \mathcal{V}$ and the translated unit cells of this lattice are $\epsilon U + \alpha$ with $\alpha = \alpha_1 v_1 + \alpha_2 v_2$ for $\alpha_1, \alpha_2 \in \epsilon \mathbb{Z}$.
 The scaled unit cell energy $E^{\epsilon,\eta}(u^\epsilon, \epsilon U + \alpha)$ is defined via elasticity scaling

 which matches the behavior of Hookean springs.
-As an example: for the Kagome metamaterial with $U$ and $E^\eta(u,U)$ given by \cref{fig:kagome-unit} and \cref{eqn:kagome-intro-energy}, if all the springs have length $1$ in the unscaled setting then
+As an example: for the Kagome metamaterial with $U$ and $E^\eta(u,U)$ given by Figure \ref{fig:kagome-unit} and Figure \ref{eqn:kagome-intro-energy}, if all the springs have length $1$ in the unscaled setting then

 where $\epsilon \Delta AOB$ and $\epsilon \Delta COD$ are $\epsilon$-scale triangles.
 Our unscaled upper and lower bounds \eqref{eqn:unscaled-upper-bound} and \eqref{eqn:unscaled-lower-bound} have scaled versions.
 Their right hand sides involve the piecewise linearization of $u^\epsilon$ (determined by our unscaled piecewise linearization scheme and elasticity scaling).